flumiie/vscode-evil-red-theme/README.md

 # Evil Red Theme
 This is a dark red theme for your Visual Studio Code.
 Simply red.. ish

+<b>This theme is still work in progress, let me know if you have a better suggestion on the colors.</b>

 # Guidance

-For more info, go to https://code.visualstudio.com/api/extension-guides/color-theme
+For more info on theming, go to https://code.visualstudio.com/api/extension-guides/color-theme